fred-framework/meta-retis/README.md

 Now, the image is ready to be built.

+### Reducing the image compilation time

+The image compilation time can be acchieved by:
+ - Reusing bitback downloads and sstate-cash, as doing with the symbolic link above;
+ - Removing uncenessary packages.

+About the last approach, be aware that the image definitions in `recipes-core/images` include several packages.
+One can comment out the ones are not required.
+For instance, packages related to `x11` and `OpenCV`, increase a lot the compilation time and disk usage.

 ## Image Building and Packing

 In the `<PetaLinux-project>` directory, build the Linux images using the following command: